 - Inform, educate, and empower people about health issues (e.g., health promotion and social marketing)

 - Mobilize community partnerships and action to identify and solve health problems (e.g., convening and facilitating community groups to promote health and mental health)

-- Develop policies and plans that support individual and community health efforts (e.g., leadership development and health and mental health systems planning)
+- Develop policies and plans that support individual and community health efforts (e.g., leadership development and health systems planning)